 Here’s what we did:

-Last night I made the candy corn cone craft I’ve been seeing around everywhere and I thought they were great but I wanted to brighten it up a bit.
-With all the excitement of meeting Kathie Lee Gifford over the weekend I also had wine on my mind. 😉 And on my way to work this morning, when I talked to my sister about it, we came up with this quick and easy wine bottle candy corn light.
+Last night I made a super cool Halloween craft – the candy corn cone craft I’ve been seeing around everywhere.
+I thought they were great, but I wanted to brighten it up a bit.
+With all the excitement of meeting Kathie Lee Gifford over the weekend, I also had wine on my mind. 😉 Also, on my way to work this morning, when I talked to my sister about it, we came up with this quick and easy wine bottle candy corn light.
 Tonight I worked through it as it was a little bit trickier than the candy corn cones.
 The smooth surface and shape of the bottle created a little challenge but was well worth it!

 Is it really only 2 weeks until Halloween?
 Wow!
 Time flies by when you are crafting!
 The fall leaf rose was such a success a lot of our projects took a back burner as we answered our fans’ comments on the blog and on Facebook and made the video tutorial for leaf roses.
 But now we are back to creating, crafting, and sharing!
-We stumbled on to these candy corn cones last night at Adventures of Goldilox and just had to try them!
-So easy, affordable supplies, and they come out so darn cute, what’s not to love?!
+We stumbled on to these Candy Corn Decorations last night at Adventures of Goldilox and just had to try them!
+So easy, affordable supplies and they come out so darn cute, what’s not to love?!
 Because you can put them inside or outside, they are perfect for brightening up any decor and bringing out the good feelings of this time of year.
+Just make sure if you put them outside you bring them in during rainy weather!

 My sister and I live in a small town with very few places to shop and even fewer places to buy unique and affordable Halloween costumes.
 I don’t know how many times one of us would go to a Halloween party and discover one or two other people dressed like us.
 It was so embarrassing!
 But now we order our costumes online and save money, time, and find original costumes.
 With thousands of place to choose from online, variety is a given!